Leave a Message

 Broker | The Casselyn Group | Compass Hinsdale

 Casselyn Tertell works across Burr Ridge and the broader western suburb market — from Falling Water estates to Village Center condos.
-She can provide comparable sales data across all three Burr Ridge neighbourhood types and frank guidance on whether Burr Ridge or Hinsdale is the better fit for your specific commute, school, and lifestyle priorities.
+She can provide comparable sales data across all three Burr Ridge neighborhood types and frank guidance on whether Burr Ridge or Hinsdale is the better fit for your specific commute, school, and lifestyle priorities.

-Illinois Licensed Broker · Compass Hinsdale · [INSERT: transaction volume] in closed sales
+Illinois Licensed Broker · Compass Hinsdale

 Discover Your Estate in Burr Ridge